Quick Links — Southern France

 Where to Stay

-For the Luberon, book a gîte (self-catering farmhouse) rather than a hotel — they're often competitively priced for two people and put you inside the landscape.
-For Gorges du Verdon, Moustiers-Sainte-Marie is the best base.
-For the Camargue/Minerve area, Montpellier or Sète work well as hubs.
+For the Luberon, book a gîte rather than a chain hotel.
+For Gorges du Verdon, Moustiers-Sainte-Marie is the strongest base.
+For the Camargue and Minerve area, Montpellier works well if you want a city base with easier evening dining.

 Hotels & Gîtes in Southern France

-Booking.com has the widest selection including chambres d'hôtes (B&Bs) and rural properties that don't appear on other platforms.
+Booking.com has the widest selection including chambres d'hôtes and rural properties that do not appear on every other aggregator.